russellballestrini/k8s-states/README.rst

 k8s-states
 #############

-Kubernetes SaltStack States for Centos on AWS
+Kubernetes SaltStack States for Linux on AWS